How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 Singer

-A legendary American brand — but quality varies by series.
+Well-known American brand, but quality varies by model

 Baby Lock